tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 title: "How I use Git - Extracting Info"
 ---

-In 2nd post of the series I'll show how I extract information from a Git repository.
+In the 2nd post of the series I'll show how I extract information from a Git repository.
 There are three layers I will operate on:

- 1. highlighting output to draw the attention to particular piece of information on the screen
+ 1. highlighting output to draw the attention on a particular piece of information on the screen
- 2. formatting log message
+ 2. formatting a log message
  3. searching through commit messages or through the codebase

-For the purpose of this article I will two Git repositories:
+For the purpose of this article I will use two Git repositories:

- 1. a small personal project which has some changes in both working directory and staged,
+ 1. a small personal project which has some changes in both the working directory and the staged files,
  1. [Noir framework](http://webnoir.org/) repository from [GitHub](https://github.com/ibdknox/noir)

 ## git status

 Let’s start by putting some colours on `git status`.
-We have to modify `~/.gitconfig` by adding following part, and if needed adjusting colors.
+We have to modify `~/.gitconfig` and add the following part:

 ```
 [color "status"]